dsl-logo

 Standard variable home loan

 This is the typical type of variable home loan lenders offer.
 It comes with all the standard features you’d expect (e.g. offset, redraw) at a standard variable rate.
-A lender’s standard variable rate is often used as the default interest rate that applies when a borrower’s fixed-rate term ends.
+A lender’s standard variable rate is often used as the default interest rate once a borrower’s fixed-rate term expires.

 coins-swap-02